f1ac0/Dual-USB-Controller-adapter-CPC/README.md

 - Need external 5V 0.5A supply, WITH SAME GND AS THE CPC
 - USB HID devices like mouse, keyboard or gamepad
 - Mouse support with AMX compatibility
-- Wired XBOX 360 gamepad and HID gamepad support.
+- Wired XBOX 360, PS3 and HID gamepad support.
 3 buttons (button B is both on B and X, button 3 is on Y).
 - Autofire on right trigger
 - Auto-Left-Right on left trigger, for "sports" games :P
 - platform mode with jump mapped on a button